 The line graph shows the weighted averages of all of the bracket retention numbers from the user cohorts within the selected timeframe.

-- The Day 1-3 retention is 35%, meaning that 3,791 of the 10,830 users fired the return event between the 24th and 95th incremented hour of their starting event.
+The Day 1-3 retention is 75.1%, meaning that 2,382 of the 3,172 users triggered the return event anywhere between one and three days after their starting event.

 Retention vs change over time

-In this chart, we’re looking at all users who were new on November 29th.
-25.5% of them fired the return event on Day 1, and 13.1% fired it on Day 7.
+In this chart, we’re looking at all users who were new on January 1st.
+100% of them triggered the return event on Day 1, and 72.1% triggered it on Day 7.

-Amplitude calculates this percentage by dividing 1) the number of users from each new user cohort who fired the return event on each retention day, by 2) the number of users who were new on the selected day
+Amplitude calculates this percentage by dividing 1) the number of users from each new user cohort who triggered the return event on each retention day, by 2) the number of users who were new on the selected day.

-The N-Day Change Over Time data table shows the same data as the N-Day Retention data table, but with the axes reversed (the X-axis is switched with the Y-axis).
+NOTE: The Return On Change Over Time data table shows the same data as the Return On Retention data table, but with the X-axis and Y-axis switched.